 Climb through the ropes

-I can almost grasp it in my bound hands.
+I can almost grasp it – how the sword

-at the violent end of a leather glove yet also
+bleeding at the violent end of a leather glove

 unencumbered of any defensive pose,